jurjen93/redshifting/README.md

 # Redshifting

-Use this package to shift radio sources in a FITS image from a given redshift to a higher redshift in image plane. \
+Use this package to shift radio sources in image plane from a given redshift to a higher redshift using FITS images. \
-Be aware that this does also modifies the background RMS.
+Be aware that this also scales the background RMS.

 You can install this package by:
 ```pip install redshifting```